WorldBoxOpenMods/ModLoader/README.en.md

 1. Search mod.json and load mod under GAMEPATH/Mods
 2. Simple dependency management for mods (some boundary conditions are not handled, circular dependency is not handled)
 3. Cache of mod compilation results
-4. Support for NCMS mods (partially)
+4. Support for NCMS mods (nearly all)
+5. Recognize BepInEx mods loaded (You need to install BepInEx manually)
-5. Upload mods to Steam Workshop (still in experimental testing phase)
+6. Upload mods to and Order mods from Steam Workshop (still in experimental testing phase)
-6. Browse subscribed mods (still in experimental testing phase)

 ## Recent plans
-1. Complete Steam Workshop mod management
+1. Complete Steam Workshop mod upload authentication
-2. Complete compatibility layer for NCMS mods
-3. Add BepInEx support
+2. Mod Loader auto-update based on Steam Workshop
-4. Load compiled mods under Mods folder directly according to mod.json
+3. Load compiled mods under Mods folder directly according to mod.json
-5. Load mods in zip and other compressed packages
+4. Load mods in zip and other compressed packages

 ## How to install
 1. Download NeoModLoader.dll (and NeoModLoader.pdb) and put it in GAMEPATH/worldbox_Data/StreamingAssets/mods folder
+2. Delete NCMS_memload.dll
-2. Start the game with experimental mode enabled
+3. Start the game with experimental mode enabled